 A Content Framework for Common Website Pages

+Okay.
+Now that you’ve got an idea how to write your content, let’s talk about what to put on each page of your website.
 Below is a basic framework for the types of copy on basic website pages.
-The elements of each page may not necessarily flow in the same order as included here, depending on the nature of your business and your audience.
+The elements of each page of your website may not necessarily flow in the same order as included here.
+So, feel free to adjust things, depending on the nature of your business and your client’s journey.

-The hero section contains your unique service proposition and usually some type of call to action.
+Usually, this section contains your unique service proposition and some type of call to action.
 A call to action is some type of element or text that asks your site visitor to take a specific action.
+This action could be call you, send you an email, or download a freebie.

 You want your hero section to make it very clear to your site visitors what you do and how you help them.
 You’ve only got a few minutes at best to keep their attention here.

-You should make it very clear on your home page that you understand the problems your target audience faces and how you solve those problems.
+Once you’ve got the visitor’s attention, you want to make it very clear that you understand the problems your target audience faces and how you solve those problems.

-This section usually includes very brief descriptions of your service offerings, with links to your service page(s).
+Often, this section includes very brief descriptions of your service offerings, with links to your service page(s).

 Sometimes, this section also contains a short paragraph that shows how you understand or can identify with the problems you solve.
 It may include rhetorical questions to grab the reader’s attention.

 Your home page usually includes a short paragraph about you and your history.
 Try to use this paragraph to show how you are the right person to help your ideal client.
 You don’t want to brag, and it’s often not necessary to list out all your qualifications.
-Instead, try to show how your experience makes you uniquely qualified to help your target audience.
+Instead, try to show how your experience makes you uniquely qualified to help your target audience complete their journey.

 Call to Action